williamchau123/CSC413-Project/README.md

 For the number of epoches to train the model, we started from 5 and 10, which the model only predicts 1 as the output.
 Once we increase the epoches to 20 and above, the model starts to have correct prediction.

 - Weight Decay:
+For the weight decay, we start with 0.01 to tune and decrease it slowly.
+It turns out the weights decay does not influence our model much.
+Therefore, we choose the 0.001 which has the best performance to avoid overfit.

 ## Results:
 – Describe the quantitative measure that you are using to evaluate your result